 (NEW) Sec.
-16-280b-A66.
+16-280b-A65.
 Purging of Pipelines

-- (a) All purging shall comply with the latest edition of the American Gas Association Purging Manual. - (b) The venting of Gas during purging shall not occur inside any building or confined space. - (c) Metallic components used in the venting of Gas during purging shall be grounded.
+- (a) Purging of any Pipeline shall comply with the most recent edition of the American Gas Association Purging Manual. - (b) The venting of Gas during purging shall not occur inside any building or confined space. - (c) Metallic components used in the venting of Gas during purging shall be grounded.

 (NEW) Sec.
-16-280b-A67.
+16-280b-A66.
 Leak repair